 Like tennis elbow, Carpal Tunnel Syndrome (CTS) is usually the result of demanding, repetitive movement.
 Hand pain and wrist pain are very often caused by work or leisure activities.
 Such as activities that need duplicated fine motor movements (typing, hammering, sewing, or painting).
 Impingement of the median nerve is what causes the pain and numbness carpal tunnel is known for.

-Dr. Nemirovsky is a leading Manhattan specialist in carpal tunnel treatment and other hand pain and wrist pain problems.
-Carpal tunnel responds very well to the expert, conservative care provided by Dr. Nemirovsky and his staff at Manhattan Sports Therapy.
+Dr. Miro is a leading Manhattan specialist in carpal tunnel treatment and other hand pain and wrist pain problems.
+Carpal tunnel responds very well to the expert, conservative care provided by Dr. Miro and his staff at Manhattan Sports Therapy.
 When diagnosed early, carpal tunnel is remedied through his custom approach to soft tissue damage and treatment.

 CARPAL TUNNEL SYMPTOMS

 Often carpal tunnel begins as a numb “pins and needles” sensation in the wrist, rather than specific pain in the hand.
 Weakness and loss of strength are very common.
 Patients even report losing their firm grip or unintentionally letting go or dropping objects.
 Hand pain and wrist pain often accompany carpal tunnel symptoms.
 The pain radiates through the fingers, palm, wrist, and forearm.
 Some even describe a burning or itching feeling.

 Carpal Tunnel Syndrome can occur simultaneously with tennis elbow or golf elbow.
 As both are also similar disorders caused by repetitive movement.